jakobhuerner/jakobhuerner.github.io/_posts/2026-01-25-endless_ice_lunzer_see.md

 image: /images/20260125/endless_ice_lunzer_see.jpg
 ---

 Cold winter days turn the Lunzer See into a huge open space for recreation.
-I love it.

 ![Lunzer See ice](../images/20260125/endless_ice_lunzer_see.jpg)